 Telehealth will be an essential tool in our collective fight to #beatCOVID, but it is only effective if the providers on the receiving end of these visits get the critical information they need to assess their patients' respiratory and cardiac status.
 With Eko, telehealth providers will be able to listen to heart, lung, carotid, and bowel sounds with confidence, analyze a rhythm strip for potentially life-threatening arrhythmias, and care for their patients cardiac and pulmonary health as if they were standing at their bedside.

 Eko is the only cardiovascular screening platform that enables telehealth departments to live-stream stethoscope audio and ECGs between patients and providers, whether it be for clinic-to-clinic or clinic-to-home telehealth visits.
-Our platform works right alongside the video conferencing platform a health system already has in place for video visits and is the only to provide AI-powered and FDA-cleared identification of common cardiac abnormalities such as AFib, tachycardia, and heart murmurs.
+Our platform works right alongside the video conferencing platform a health system already has in place for video visits and is the only to provide AI-powered and FDA-cleared identification of common cardiac abnormalities such as AFib and tachycardia.
 Using Eko, health systems can implement aggressive telehealth strategies in response to COVID-19 without compromising their commitment to providing excellent care to their patients.

 Eko's telehealth platform can be used to power telehealth visits between two or more hospitals or clinics.
 Most often, an MA or nurse is present with the patient at one location - a nursing home or community clinic - while a physician is listening from a second location - a regional medical center or virtual care center.
 In response to COVID-19, clinic to clinic telehealth allows health systems to spread provider resources across the system, reduce physician travel time, and keep patients closer to their homes.
 As ICUs fill up, clinic to clinic telemedicine can allow understaffed ICUs to get virtual second opinions from providers at different locations.